Attorney, family of Black airman fatally shot by Florida deputies want a transparent investigation

 Fort Walton Beach is between Panama City Beach and Pensacola in the Florida Panhandle.

-Associated Press reporters Curt Anderson in St. Petersburg, Florida, and Aaron Morrison in New York contributed to this story.
+Associated Press reporters Curt Anderson in St. Petersburg, Florida, Freida Frisaro in Fort Lauderdale, Florida, and Aaron Morrison in New York contributed to this story.

 Credit: AP